Rendon-TX/Rendon-TX-Community-Map/README.md

 # Rendon-TX-Community-Map

 ## Project Purpose
-This repository was created for my continuing educational skills for creating GIS web maps.
+This repository was created to continue my GIS skills for creating GIS web maps.

 ## Introduction
 This project supports a leaflet map built using the qgis2web plug-in for the QGIS mapping application.